MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Update-VivaModuleFeaturePolicy.md

 ```

 ### -PolicyId
-The PolicyId parameter specifies the policy in the Viva module that you want to update.
+The PolicyId parameter specifies the policy for the feature in the Viva module that you want to update.

+To view details about the policies for a feature in a Viva module, refer to the Get-VivaModuleFeaturePolicy cmdlet.
+The details provided by the Get-VivaModuleFeaturePolicy cmdlet include the policy identifier.

 ```yaml
 Type: String